ArctosDB/documentation-wiki/_documentation/accessions.markdown

 ```

 **Status** indicates whether or not the accession is cataloged or not.
-“Complete” indicates that the disposition of specimens can be determined
+"Complete" indicates that the disposition of specimens can be determined
 from individual specimen records.
-“In process” indicates that at least
+"In process" indicates that at least
 some of the material is still being stored and labeled by accession
 number.